Jaisac/Unity_StoneThrower/README.md

 # Unity_StoneThrower
 Project about a stone thrower game for PC

+Images and executable of the game (with all dependencies) are free for download.
+(It only has support for Windows 7 and above).
+Recommended resolution is 1028x768.

 The game has 3 levels of difficulty: easy, moderate and hard.
 Easy is settled as default value.